sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 	);
 }
 ```
-3 - Else: we want to ignore every polling been made by the socket.io, and fetch from cache.
+3 - Else: we want to ignore every polling that's been made by the socket.io and first fetch from cache.
+If the request is not in the cache, fetch the request and add it to our cache.
 ```
 else {
 	if (request.url.indexOf("transport=polling") == -1) { // ignore socket polling